Frequency of JDM

 Cyclosporine (brand names Neoral or Sandimmune)

 If prednisone and methotrexate don't fully control your child's JDM, your doctor may use cyclosporine.
-This is another type of immune suppressive drug that was originally developed for organ transplantation.
-Cyclosporine, in combination with methotrexate, can help better control the inflammation so that lower prednisone doses can be used with decreased risk for repeat episodes of disease.
+This is another type of drug that decreases inflammation by suppressing the abnormal immune response in children with JDM It was originally developed for organ transplants.
+Cyclosporine, along with methotrexate, can help better control the inflammation.
+This means that lower prednisone doses can be used with less risk for repeat episodes of disease.

 Side effects that may occur include extra hair growth on the face and arms, swelling of gums, and high blood pressure.
 It can also injure the kidney.